 Rev. Margaret Minnicks is an ordained Bible teacher.
 She writes many articles that are Bible lessons.

-The Bible described Joseph as “a righteous man.”
+The Bible describes Joseph as “a righteous man.”
 He was a carpenter from Nazareth in Galilee.
-He was in the linage of David through Abraham.
+He was in the lineage of David through Abraham.
 He was betrothed to Mary, a young virgin.

 Joseph was in the middle of something very big even though he did not know at the time that Mary was the chosen vessel to bear to give birth to the Messiah.
 One day Joseph was betrothed to Mary, and the next day he had to decide whether to obey the Jewish law and stone her because she was pregnant.
 Joseph knew the child was not his.
 Therefore, he had to make a decision about the situation.

 God knew Joseph needed help to decide what to do.
 Therefore, He sent four messages to him through dreams.

 The first dream Joseph had while he was sleeping is recorded in Matthew 1:19-25.